mac-comp128/128-translator/README.md

 You'll need to create instance variables to capture the data (counts for each word for each language and the total number of words read for each language).

+`detect(text)` Method

-`detect(text)`: Given a particular text, the detect method does the following:
+Given a particular text, the detect method does the following:
 * Split the text into words.
 * Retrieve the number of times each word occurs in the 500 random pages for each language from the training data.
 * Sum up those counts for each language and normalize them.